teejayvanslyke/travels-with-vincent/_posts/2022-08-30-a-pedestrian-paradise.markdown

 ![Residential street](/images/montreal-residential-street.jpg)

-Today I'm sitting at a local cafe doing some writing and learning French.
 I've had a few incredible multilingual experiences here so far.
 Yesterday, I came across a Latin supermarket, where I bought some pastries, a baguette, and some chorizo to prepare at home.
 The clerk didn't speak